onionshare/onionshare/docs/source/install.rst

     gpg:          There is no indication that the signature belongs to the owner.
     Primary key fingerprint: 927F 419D 7EC8 2C2F 149C  1BD1 403C 2657 CD99 4F73

 If you don't see 'Good signature from', there might be a problem with the integrity of the file (malicious or otherwise), and you should not install the package.
-(The WARNING shown above, is not a problem with the package: it only means you haven't already defined any level of 'trust' of Micah's PGP key.)
+(The "WARNING:" shown above, is not a problem with the package, it only means you haven't already defined any level of 'trust' of Micah's PGP key.)

 If you want to learn more about verifying PGP signatures, guides for `Qubes OS <https://www.qubes-os.org/security/verifying-signatures/>`_ and the `Tor Project <https://support.torproject.org/tbb/how-to-verify-signature/>`_ may be helpful.